 The measured temperature and heat index, and the way heat transfers to objects is a lot to contend with on its own.
 Heat always transfers from the hotter source to the cooler one.
 What that means is that once the air is hotter than your body temperature, the heat will transfer from it to your body, and there’s nothing you can do about it.

 Wind speed has a fairly significant effect on temperature.
 Once you get over a certain temperature; about 95°; traveling at any speed faster than a walking pace actually increases the temperature of the air.
 This chart breaks it down:Think of it as being similar to how the fan in a convection oven increases airflow, pushing hotter air toward (and cooler air away from) the food, and cooking your roast faster (and more evenly).
-Only in this case, the thing cooking faster is you, not a pork loin.
+Only in this case, the thing cooking faster is you, not brisket.

 Then there’s the sun.
 Radiant heat and UV rays from the sun will, respectively, rapidly increase your body temperature and cause sunburns.
 Add to this the fact that wind against skin causes it to be less protective against the harmful effects of the sun.